Cloud Service Provider Competitive Landscape

 An effective measure to determine which of these cloud analytics platforms can best meet your needs is to conduct a thorough, side-by-side evaluation to see how the vendors stack up.
 To help with this evaluation, Sense Corp has developed a chart for comparison that measures each in terms of maturity, services, administration, integration, AI/ML capabilities, and cost.

 As you create a comparison chart, don’t forget to identify the most important criteria for your organization and align them to the platforms that best to meet your needs.
-While the Big Three dominate the conversation and offer various features and functionality, don’t limit your point of view.
+While the Big Three cloud providers dominate the conversation and offer various features and functionality, don’t limit your point of view.
 Examine all available platforms, technology limitations, and your organization’s unique criteria.
-Other considerations may include:

 - Public sector platforms: If you are a public sector organization, what are your requirements for government cloud utilization?